stanford-cos/Chile-fishing/README.md

-# VMS-Chile
+# Chile-fishing

-Global Fishing Watch VMS data from Chile
+Exploratory analysis of fishing in Chile with Global Fishing Watch AIS & VMS data

-Exploratory analysis